MechOrigin/parse-data-solheim/acronym-completion-platform/USER_GUIDE.md

 ### Customizing AI Responses

 The platform uses a carefully crafted prompt to generate consistent responses.
+The Gemini 1.0 Pro model (free unlimited) is used for all AI processing.
 If you need to modify the AI's output style:

 1. Contact the development team to discuss custom prompt engineering
 2. Provide examples of the desired output format